 We have all heard that high blood pressure is a silent killer.
 High blood pressure is a silent killer.
 In the emergency room, we see strokes, kidney failure, and heart attacks all stemming from high blood pressure.
-This article will detail the early signs of this silent killer.
+This article will detail the early Warning signs of this silent killer.

 John Singleton died of a massive stroke on April 29, 2019.
 John was taken off of life support after his stroke.
 He was the first African American filmmaker to be nominated for an Oscar award.

 According to his family, John battled high blood pressure for many years.
 Most likely the high blood pressure was uncontrolled.
 African American men have the highest rates of high blood pressure in America.

 High blood symptoms in men are a little bit different than high blood pressure symptoms in women are.
 For example, often times men have a problem with erectile dysfunction when they have high blood pressure.